shushcat/vim-minimd/README.md

     nmap <silent><buffer> <CR> :MiniMDTaskToggle<CR>
     vmap <silent><buffer> <CR> :MiniMDTaskToggle<CR>

 Note that, according to `:help v:count`, the mappings for `MiniMDToggleFold`, `MiniMDNext`, and `MiniMDPrev` must be prefixed with `<C-u>` in order for the functions wrapped by those commands to accept numeric arguments.
-So if, e.g., you wanted to add another mapping for the folding command, you would do so with a line like the following:
+So if, e.g., you wanted to map the folding command to `z`, you would add a line like the following to your `.vimrc`:

     nmap z :<C-u>MiniMDToggleFold<CR>

-## Exporting with Pandoc
+## Exporting Files

+Exports to other file types are best done with [Pandoc](https://pandoc.org) since Minimd strictly adheres to a subset of the overlap between [Pandoc's Markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown) and [the Commonmark specification](https://spec.commonmark.org/).

-If you would like to export your Markdown file to another format, [Pandoc](https://pandoc.org/) can probably do what you want; you can easily set keybindings to facilitate repeated exports.
+You can easily set keybindings to facilitate repeated exports.
 For instance, the sequence `<Leader>ep` could be set to export a PDF of the current Markdown file by adding the line `autocmd FileType minimd nmap <Leader>ep :!pandoc -f markdown -o example.pdf '%'` to your `vimrc`.
 See [the Pandoc manual](https://pandoc.org/MANUAL.html) for an overview of its many options.

+## Related Projects

+Minimd started out as an implementation of the header visibility cycling idea from [Org Mode](https://orgmode.org/) (and of [Outline Mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Outline-Mode.html) before that) for Emacs.
+If you use Emacs, you should probably use one of those, and it should probably be Org Mode.